Omsiddh/SafeTalk/README.md

 ## 🎯 Overview

 SafeTalk is a modern, secure messaging platform that prioritizes user privacy through end-to-end encryption.
-Built with the MERN stack and TypeScript, it combines the real-time capabilities of Socket.io with military-grade encryption to ensure your conversations remain truly private.
+Built with the MERN stack and TypeScript, it combines the real-time capabilities of Socket.io with encryption to ensure your conversations remain truly private.

 ### 📊 Project Status